The solvability of consensus in iterated models extended with safe-consensus: Abstract

 \section{Abstract}

-The safe-consensus task was introduced by Afek, Gafni and Lieber (DISC'09) as a weakening of the classic consensus.
+The safe-consensus task was introduced by Afek, Gafni and Lieber (DISC' 09) as a weakening of the classic consensus.
 When there is concurrency, the consensus output can be arbitrary, not even the input of any process.
 They showed that safe-consensus is equivalent to consensus, in a wait-free system.
 We study the solvability of consensus in three shared memory iterated models extended with the power of safe-consensus black boxes.
-In the first model, for the $i$-th iteration, processes write to the memory, invoke safe-consensus boxes and finally they snapshot the memory.
-We show that in this model, any wait-free implementation of consensus requires $\binom{n}{2}$ safe-consensus black-boxes and this bound is tight.
-In a second iterated model, the processes write to memory, then they snapshot it and finally they invoke safe-consensus boxes.
+In the first iterated model, for the $i$-th iteration, the processes write to memory, then they snapshot it and finally they invoke safe-consensus boxes.
 We prove that in this model, consensus cannot be implemented.
-In the last iterated model, processes first invoke safe-consensus, then they write to memory and finally they snapshot it.
-We show that this model is equivalent to the previous model and thus consensus cannot be implemented.\\
+In a second iterated model, processes first invoke safe-consensus, then they write to memory and finally they snapshot it.
+We show that this model is equivalent to the previous model and thus consensus cannot be implemented.
+In the last iterated model, processes write to the memory, invoke safe-consensus boxes and finally they snapshot the memory.
+We show that in this model, any wait-free implementation of consensus requires $\binom{n}{2}$ safe-consensus black-boxes and this bound is tight.\\

 {\bf Keywords:} Consensus, safe-consensus, coalition, Johnson graph, connectivity, distributed algorithms, lower bounds, wait-free computing, iterated models.